CloCkWeRX/node-limitlessLED/README.md

 * Toggle `Enable Beta Dashboard` to Enabled
 * You can now see the Beta Dashboard icon on the left

-You will likely see RGB Color Wheel widgets for your LimitlessLED devices, now use the LimitlessLED widget:
+If for some reason you see RGB Color Wheel widgets instead of nice LimitlessLED widgets, you can manually load the new widget:
  * Find the appropriate widget (currently look for "allrgb" or "1white" ...
 "4white" in the device type)
  * Paste `https://gist.github.com/theojulienne/b8e3e09729faa49353b4` in the Gist box and click Gist/Import
  * Your widget will change to give you a color/temperature wheel, brightness slider and on/off button.